JCook22/gain-supply/README.md

 # GAIN Supply

 GAIN Supply is a fitness supplies store.
 It supplies a range of products from supplements and healthy food to fitness equipment.
-The site will feature a subscribe and save method for consumable products.
 It will be beneficial to customers as it aims to provide a convenient place to find all of the supplies they need, rather than shop through multiple different sites.
+Users will be able to create profiles, storing their shipping information if they choose to and view their order history.
+Admin users can add, edit and delete products.
+Admins can also add to customer testimonials or remove them from the testimonials page.

 ## Table of Contents